 Notice

 If you want to use the HDFS/ODPS external table feature and OceanBase Database is deployed in a distributed manner, you need to configure the Java environment and install the dependencies on all corresponding nodes.
-You cannot configure only one node.
+Do not configure only one node.

 All environment configuration and dependency installation operations must be performed as the admin user.
-Please switch to the admin user by using the following command:
+To switch to the admin user, run the following command:

 su - admin

-Download the OpenJDK installation package from the download page.
+Download the OpenJDK installation package from Download address.

 Notice